MatthewReid854/reliability/docs/Fitting a specific distribution to data.rst

 .. image:: images/Fit_Weibull_3P_right_cens_V5.png

-As a final example, we will fit a Gamma_2P distribution to some partially right censored data.
+As another example, we will fit a Gamma_2P distribution to some partially right censored data.
 To provide a comparison of the fitting accuracy as the number of samples increases, we will do the same experiment with varying sample sizes.
 The results highlight that the accuracy of the fit is proportional to the amount of samples, so you should always try to obtain more data if possible.

 .. code:: python